bobbydeluxe/lumenFNF/mods/readme.txt

-Psych's mods/ folder.
+Lumen's mods/ folder.

-If you're a beginner, we recommend you extract modTemplate.zip to get started on developing your mod.
+If you're a beginner, we recommend you use the template mod.json file to get started on developing your mod.

 Read the Psych GitHub wiki here: https://github.com/ShadowMario/FNF-PsychEngine/wiki Read the Lua Script API here: